 - (a) By the time of application submission, the Project shall meet the following requirements: - (1) The proposed Project supports the implementation of the applicable Sustainable Community Strategy (SCS) or Alternative Planning Strategy (APS) as confirmed by the Metropolitan Planning Organization (MPO), or the equivalent regional planning agency, as required by Public Resources Code section 75210 et seq.
-The application must be consistent with activities or strategies identified in the SCS, APS, or equivalent planning document that demonstrates a per capita reduction in VMT and GHG - (2) The proposed Project must be consistent with the State Planning Priorities established pursuant to Section 65041.1 of the Government Code. - (3) Completion and approval or adoption of all necessary environmental clearances including those required under the California Environmental Quality Act (CEQA) and if applicable, the National Environmental Policy Act (NEPA).
-All applicable time periods for filing appeals or lawsuits have lapsed within 30 days after the application due date with lawsuits or appeals resolved.
-Proof of NEPA clearance is shown through an Authority to Use Grant Funds document. - (4) Applications must demonstrate that all necessary discretionary local land use approvals, excluding design review, have been granted. - (5) As of the date of application, the Applicant(s), the Project, or the real property on which the Project is proposed may not be party to or the subject of any claim or action in the state or federal courts that affects or potentially affects the feasibility of the Project.
+The application must be consistent with activities or strategies identified in the SCS, APS, or equivalent planning document that demonstrates a per capita reduction in VMT and GHG - (2) The proposed Project must be consistent with the State Planning Priorities established pursuant to Section 65041.1 of the Government Code. - (3) Completion and approval or adoption of environmental clearances required under the California Environmental Quality Act (CEQA).
+For Projects receiving federal funds subject to review under the National Environmental Policy Act (NEPA), a copy of the Project's Authority to Use Grant Funds must be provided prior to the construction loan closing.
+It is not necessary to have the Authority to Use Grant Funds at application stage.
+Applicants must also affirm all applicable time periods for filing appeals or lawsuits will have lapsed within 30 days after the application due date with lawsuits or appeals resolved. - (A) STI or TRA components of a Project are not required to certify completion and demonstration of approval of environmental clearances (NEPA or CEQA) as stated in Section 106(a)(3) above until prior to the initial disbursement of grant funds - (B) Applicants are not required to complete any necessary environmental clearances prompted exclusively by rental and/or operating subsidies prior to the AHSC application deadline. - (4) All discretionary local land use approvals have been obtained, and any applications for streamlined ministerial approval under Government Code Section 65913.4 have been submitted to the relevant local government; - (A) This requirement is not applicable where a Tribal Entity Applicant is proposing a Project located in Indian Country. - (5) As of the date of application, the Applicant(s), the Project, or the real property on which the Project is proposed may not be party to or the subject of any claim or action in the state or federal courts that affects or potentially affects the feasibility of the Project.
 Further, the Applicant(s) shall disclose and describe any claim or action undertaken by or against the Applicant(s), the Project or the Property which affects or potentially affects the feasibility of the Project. - (6) Construction of the Project has not commenced as of the application deadline set forth in the NOFA.
-Any demolition operation conducted under a written order issued by a state or local governmental agency because a facility is structurally unsound and in danger of imminent collapse is exempt from this requirement. - (7) Demonstrate consistency with State Relocation Assistance Law (CA Gov Code Sec.
+Any demolition operation conducted under a written order

+- issued by a state or local governmental agency because a facility is structurally unsound and in danger of imminent collapse is exempt from this requirement. - (7) Demonstrate consistency with State Relocation Assistance Law (CA Gov Code Sec.
 7260-7277). - (8) Applications that include a Locality as an Applicant must at the time of application, have submitted their housing element annual progress reports to the Department as required by Government Code section 65400 for the current and prior year. - (9) The Applicant must demonstrate that costs for any Project or component thereof will not result in loss or conversion of agricultural or other working lands or natural resource lands for other uses.
-The Project site must not be designated as Agricultural Land according to the California Department of Conservation's Farmland Mapping and Monitoring Program (FMMP) Tool (California Important
+The Project site must not be designated as Agricultural Land according to the California Department of Conservation's Farmland Mapping and Monitoring Program (FMMP) Tool (California Important Farmland Finder).

-- Farmland Finder).
 An exemption to the FMMP designation may be allowed for applications that submit documentation that substantiates a description of an Infill Site. - (10) Applications requesting AHSC Program funding for Sustainable